 Innovation Diploma Plus

-A small school devoted to second chances, Innovation Diploma Plus is designed to offer kids who have been unsuccessful in traditional high schools an alternate route to graduation.
+A small school devoted to second chances, Innovation Diploma Plus is designed for students aged 16 to 20 who have been unsuccessful in traditional high schools.

 The school has three trimesters a year, instead of two semesters.
 That means students can earn up to 18 credits a year instead of the usual 10 or 12, allowing them to catch up on their school work and graduate before they turn 21 and are no longer eligible for high school.

 Innovation Diploma Plus offers paid internships through the Learning to Work program.